DraftKings Daily Fantasy Golf Helper: Shriners Hospitals for Children Open

 The course and field change week after week, making no two contests alike.
 That means you need to refine your approach for each PGA Tour event to try to find golfers who are primed to excel for your daily fantasy golf lineups.

-Each week, we have a course primer, and our daily fantasy golf projections and lineup builder can help you get started, but these golfers stand out specifically on DraftKings for the Shriners Hospitals for Children Open at TPC Summerlin.
+Each week, we have a course primer, and our daily fantasy golf projections and lineup builder can help you get started, but these golfers stand out specifically on DraftKings for Shriners Hospitals for Children Open.

 |Key Stats for the Shriners Hospitals for Children Open|

 |Strokes Gained: Tee to Green|

 |Birdies or Better Gained|

 |Strokes Gained: Par 4s (400-450)|

 Let's get to the picks.
 For details on why these stats stand out this week, check out the course primer.